DouweHorsthuis/sas/SAS-Course-part-2-out-of-4.md

   - in quotation marks

-- You can use multiple formats in one statment
+- You can use multiple formats in one statement

 See this example, where C will become complete and I will become
 Incomplete: